All Episodes

 She's already had the road trip to Iowa.

-I wonder if she's going to get in a van again and drive from Roosevelt Island to Iowa and stop at every Chipotle along the way wearing sunglasses and staring at her blackberries and iPhones to her private secure home server that doesn't exist anymore, supposedly.
+I wonder if she's going to get in a van again and drive from Roosevelt Island to Iowa and stop at every Chipotle along the way, wearing sunglasses and staring at her BlackBerries and iPhones to her private secure home server that doesn't exist anymore, supposedly.

-She the New York Times reports, oh, it's going to be an outdoor rally.
+The New York Times reports, oh, it's going to be an outdoor rally.

 Wear your sunscreen, Mrs. Clinton.